History of Sapulpa

 As stated earlier, Sapulpa had many nicknames.
 One such nickname we gave ourselves was “Crystal City of the Southwest.”
 This is referring to the wide variety of glass factories Sapulpa once had.
 At one time, in the Teens and 20s, Sapulpa had at least six glass factories working.
 They all made a little different brands, though; like one was building windshields, one was building windows for homes, and another manufactured fruit jars.

 Sapulpa didn’t just have oil, Frisco, and glass.
 Sapulpa also built pottery.
 The Frankoma Pottery used the resources in the area to manufacture many pottery styles.
 The most famous design is the wagon wheel; and their most famous colors were blue and green.
-Like many of the factories, it too closed.
-The last of the Franks family passed away about two years ago due to COVID; and the copyright was released.
-There is now a Frankoma in Glenpool.
+There is now a Frankoma Pottery company in Glenpool.

 REVIEW US! on these platforms: